23 Mixed and Hierarchical Models

 Definition 23.1 (Mixed model) A mixed model is a linear model written as \[ Y_i = \underbrace{\beta\T X_i}_{\text{fixed effects}} + \underbrace{\gamma\T Z_i}_{\text{random effects}} + e_i, \] where \(\beta \in \R^p\) is a fixed population parameter, \(X_i \in \R^p\) is a vector of known covariates, \(\gamma \in \R^q\) is a vector of random effects, and \(Z_i \in \R^q\) is another vector of known covariates.
 Crucially, \(\gamma\) is a random variable that is assumed to be drawn from a particular distribution.
 One can also write the model in matrix form as \[ \Y = \beta\T \X + \gamma\T \Z + e. \]

-Generally it is assumed that \(\E[e] = 0\), \(\cov(\gamma, e) = 0\), and the distribution of \(\gamma\) is a parametric family with mean 0 and known or estimable covariance.
+Generally it is assumed that \(\E[e] = 0\), \(\var(e) = \sigma^2 I\), \(\cov(\gamma, e) = 0\), and the distribution of \(\gamma\) is a parametric family with mean 0 and known or estimable covariance.

-Example 23.3 (Random intercepts model) In the small area estimation example (Example 23.1), let \(X\) contain an intercept column and let \(Z\) contain an indicator of county (including columns for every county, so none is absorbed in the intercept).
-Then let \[ \gamma \sim \normal(\zerovec, \sigma_\gamma^2 I). \] Now the model is \[ \text{income} = \beta_0 + \gamma\T \Z + e, \] \(\beta_0\) represents the overall mean across counties (because \(\gamma\) has mean zero) and the entries of \(\gamma\) give the difference between each county’s mean and the grand mean.
-We need only estimate two parameters, \(\beta_0\) and \(\sigma_\gamma^2\), despite there being over 3,200 individual counties.
+Example 23.3 (Random intercepts model) In the small area estimation example (Example 23.1), there is one predictor, county.
+We will represent this as dummy-coded regressors in \(Z\), including a regressor for every county, so none is absorbed in the intercept.
+The model is \[ \text{income} = \beta_0 + \gamma\T \Z + e, \] \(\beta_0\) represents the overall mean across counties (because \(\gamma\) has mean zero) and the entries of \(\gamma\) give the difference between each county’s mean and the grand mean.

-Example 23.4 (Random slopes model) In the sleep deprivation study (Example 23.2), let \(X\) contain an intercept column and the number of days of sleep deprivation, so \(\beta \in \R^2\).
-Then let \(Z\) contain an indicator of subject (and hence a column for every subject) as well as columns for the interaction of subject and days.
+Example 23.4 (Random slopes model) In the sleep deprivation study (Example 23.2), there are two predictors: the number of days of sleep deprivation and the subject.
+The number of days is a fixed effect, so \(X\) contains an intercept column and a column for the number of days; hence \(\beta \in \R^2\).
+Subject is a random effect, and we want this to affect both the intercept and slope, so we will enter multiple regressors in \(Z\): an an indicator of subject (and hence a column for every subject) as well as columns for the interaction of subject and days.
 We can hence partition the random effects part of the model: \[ \gamma\T \Z = \begin{pmatrix} \gamma_1 \\ \vdots \\ \gamma_{18} \\ \gamma_{19} \\ \vdots \\ \gamma_{36} \end{pmatrix}\T \left(\begin{array}{cccc|cccc} 1 & 0 & \cdots & 0 & 0 & 0 & \cdots & 0\\ 1 & 0 & \cdots & 0 & 1 & 0 & \cdots & 0\\ \vdots & & & & & & & \vdots \\ 0 & 0 & \cdots & 1 & 0 & 0 & \cdots & 8\\ 0 & 0 & \cdots & 1 & 0 & 0 & \cdots & 9 \end{array}\right). \] Here the first 18 entries of \(\gamma\) correspond to random intercepts for each of the 18 subjects, while the next 18 entries are random interactions for each subject.
-We then assemble them into the model \[ \text{time} = \beta_0 + \beta_1 \text{days} + \gamma\T \Z + e. \] The interaction allows the intercept and slope of the relationship to be random effects, not fixed, with the mean intercept and slope estimated by \(\beta_0\) and \(\beta_1\).
-For example, for subject 1 on day \(d\), \(Z = (1, 0, \dots, 0, d, 0, \dots, 0)\T\), and so the model is \[\begin{align*} \text{time} &= \beta_0 + \beta_1 \text{days} + \gamma_1 + \gamma_{19} \text{days} + e\\ &= (\beta_0 + \gamma_1) + (\beta_1 + \gamma_{19}) \text{days} + e. \end{align*}\]
+We then assemble them into the model \[ \text{time} = \beta_0 + \beta_1 d + \gamma\T \Z + e. \] The interaction allows the intercept and slope of the relationship to be random effects, not fixed, with the mean intercept and slope estimated by \(\beta_0\) and \(\beta_1\).
+For example, for subject 1 on day \(d\), \(Z = (1, 0, \dots, 0, d, 0, \dots, 0)\T\), and so the model is \[\begin{align*} \text{time} &= \beta_0 + \beta_1 d + \gamma_1 + \gamma_{19} d + e\\ &= (\beta_0 + \gamma_1) + (\beta_1 + \gamma_{19}) d + e. \end{align*}\]

 In each case we have written the model to make the mean of the random effects zero, so their mean is estimated as a fixed effect.
 This is convenient because the software we use for estimation defaults to setting the mean of all random effects to zero.